 - Use tick prevention products on your pets and check their fur frequently.

 - Reduce the tick population in your yard by following these guidelines from the CDC

 What should I do if I find a tick on my child or me?

 First of all, don’t panic.
 If the tick is still crawling, remove it with a pair of tweezers.
 Submerge it in rubbing alcohol, seal it in a bag or container, or flush it down the toilet.
 Don’t ever crush a tick with your fingers.

 If the tick is attached to your skin, use a pair of fine-tipped tweezers to grasp the tick as close to the skin’s surface as possible and pull upward with steady, even pressure.
 Don’t twist or jerk the tick while removing it – this can cause the body of the tick to detach from the mouth, leaving the mouth still attached.
 If this happens, use the tweezers to gently remove the remaining mouth parts.
 Wash the area thoroughly with soap and water or use rubbing alcohol or an iodine solution to clean the area of the bite as well as your hands.

 It takes a period of many hours, or even days, for a tick to firmly attach itself to a person and inject the venom that contains the Borrelia burgdorferi bacteria, so finding and removing ticks promptly is a key step in preventing Lyme Disease.
 Tick venom numbs the skin as it is injected, so many people never realize they have been bitten.
 People may develop Lyme Disease without ever having been aware that they were bitten.

-Richard Fletcher, APRN, FNP is a family nurse practitioner at Putney Family Healthcare, a department of Brattleboro Memorial Hospital.
-He can be reached at 802-387-5581.
+Author Richard Fletcher, APRN, FNP (retired) formerly served as a family nurse practitioner at Putney Family Healthcare, a department of Brattleboro Memorial Hospital.